Your Window Into Excellence

 What are the cost differences between bronze windows/doors and steel or aluminum frames?

 Bronze windows and doors do cost more than alternatives like steel, aluminum or wood – typically around 15-20% more expensive than premium steel, for example.
 But these additional upfront costs are offset by significant benefits including unmatched durability, a longer lifespan and lower ownership costs over time.
-While cheaper materials may need to be replaced within decades, bronze lasts for generations – and while materials like steel need regular repainting to protect against corrosion, bronze endures decade after decade with minimalo maintenance costs.
+While cheaper materials may need to be replaced within decades, bronze lasts for generations – and while materials like steel need regular repainting to protect against corrosion, bronze endures decade after decade with minimal maintenance costs.
 We have also launched an annual service program for our bronze fenestration systems – a Renaissance specialist will visit your property, inspect all your windows and doors, ensure all moving parts are in good condition and carry out routine maintenance on request.